This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 I learned about Basque Burnt Cheesecake when I was back in Japan over the summer of 2019.
 It seemed like every Japanese Instagrammer I followed was sharing their version of this cheesecake.
 I made a mental note to find out more about the craze, but 2 years went by, and it had totally slipped off my radar.

 Thanks to my friend Sophia, I finally had a chance to eat the famed cheesecake this summer.
-She adapted her Basque Burnt Cheesecake from this recipe and kindly shared it with us.
+She adapted her Basque burnt cheesecake from this recipe and kindly shared it with us.
 Her cheesecake was beautiful!
 It had the perfect burnished, deep brown top, with the dreamy creaminess and a slight ooze in the middle.

 What is Basque Burnt Cheesecake?